amaralbros/OnlineArena/README.md

 ## Process

 ### Step 1: Server Setup
 The first step in creating this project was to setup the server.
-Node/express were chosen to keep the project in Javascript, with a mounted Sockets server.
+Node/express/sockets.io were chosen to keep the project purely in Javascript.
 Nodemon took care of automatically refreshing changes to the server, and it was all hosted on Heroku.

 ### Step 2: Initial Loading
 The second step was the render something the user could see.
 Phaser.js uses roughly the following paradigm to render games:
-  i.
-An init/preload function to load all necessary resources. ii.
-A create function to create all necessary objects, such as the map and player characters. iii.
-An update function that runs every few frames to handle things like movement.
+1. An init/preload function to load all necessary resources.
+2. A create function to create all necessary objects, such as the map and player characters.
+3. An update function that runs every few frames to handle things like movement.

 * The preload function took care of loading the map sheet (made using a third party software called Tiled) and the character sprite sheet.
 Now users were greeted with a nice little map when they entered the game!